Innovative Teaching Grants 2019-2020

 Eligibility: This program awards grants to PK-12 teachers in need* in the Memphis metro area.
-If you have been a JLM Innovative Teaching Grants recipient in the past, you are still eligible for the 2018-2019 grant cycle.
+If you have been a JLM Innovative Teaching Grants recipient in the past, you are eligible for the 2019-20 grant cycle.

-Focus: Providing our partners and the surrounding community with support where they demonstrate a need, the focus of the 2018-2019 Innovative Teaching Grants will be Science, Technology, Engineering, Arts and Math (STEAM).
-Qualifying projects should incorporate Science, Technology, Engineering, Arts and Math (STEAM).
-Grantees impacting 75 or more students using cross-curriculum integration of STEAM, are eligible for higher awards.
+Focus: Providing our partners and the surrounding community with support where they demonstrate a need, the focus of the 2019-2020 Innovative Teaching Grants will be Science, Technology, Engineering, Arts and Math (STEAM).
+Qualifying projects will incorporate Science, Technology, Engineering, Arts and Math (STEAM) into their plan with higher awards integrating cross-curriculum and impacting 75 or more students.

 Funding: The JLM will award grants of up to $2,500.
 In addition, each grant recipient will submit a video that captures: a) project overview, b) impact, c) visuals of how funding was used, d) student/peer feedback and e) how the teacher used this experience to grow.

-- Grant recipients will be notified no later than: FRIDAY, OCTOBER 19, 2018
+- Grant Recipients will be notified no later than: MONDAY, NOVEMBER 25, 2019

-- Grant Reception meeting (Meet JLM contacts and monies distributed): NOVEMBER 14, 2018
+- Check presentation ceremonies (Meet JLM contacts and monies distributed): early December 2019

 *In order to meet the qualification of projects that reach school children in need, at least 80 percent of the projects selected will be from schools that meet Title I eligibility within the past five school terms.
 The remaining 20 percent may be from schools that demonstrate need in another capacity.